ssp3nc3r/ssp3nc3r.github.io/content/publications.md

 ## Conferences and Other

 Spencer, Scott. [_Demonstration of Layers in Graphics_](Spencer-2020-Demonstration-of-layers-in-graphics.pdf).
-Columbia University., March 6, 2020.
+2020 March 6.
+Columbia University.

 Gabry, Jonah.
-Ben Goodrich and Scott Spencer. [_Stan Is Not an Acronym: Bayesian Solutions to Sabermetric Shortcomings_](SaberSeminar2018.html) 2018 August 5.
+Ben Goodrich and Scott Spencer. [_Stan Is Not an Acronym: Bayesian Solutions to Sabermetric Shortcomings_](SaberSeminar2018.html).
+2018 August 5.
 SaberSeminar.

 Spencer, Scott. [_Contours in Batter Comparisons: A Trick Up the Sleeve_](https://www.baseballprospectus.com/news/article/32453/contours-in-batter-comparisons-a-trick-up-the-sleeve/).
 2017 August.
 Baseball Prospectus.